Asymptotic Exceptional Steady States in Dissipative Dynamics

-Quantum state preparation remains a formidable challenge with implications reaching far beyond its natural habitat of quantum science.
-In particular, the solution to hard problems of general interest such as NP-complete satisfiability (SAT) problems \cite{cook2023complexity,karp2009reducibility,Mezard2002random} and their quantum counterparts known as QMA-complete problems \cite{kitaev2002classical,kempe2006complexity,aharonov2008adiabatic} may be readily viewed as quantum state preparation tasks, e.g. solved by preparing the ground state of a suitable local Hamiltonian in a quantum simulator \cite{buluta2009quantum,cirac2012goals,Georgescu2014Quantumsimulation,Daley2022Practical}.
-Among the merits of extensive research on coherent approaches such as adiabatic quantum computing are recipes to encode the solution to a computational problem in the ground state of a local parent Hamiltonian \cite{farhi2001quantum,Das2008Colloquium,Albash2018Adiabatic}.
-This may offer valuable insights even if the path to the ground state is obstructed by a (discontinuous) quantum phase transition entailing (exponential) critical slowdown \cite{Young2010firstorder,Jorg2010Firstorder,altshuler2010anderson,Amin2009firstorder,Dickson2011does,farhi2009quantum,Werner2023Bounding}.
+Quantum state preparation remains a formidable challenge due to diverging timescales for large systems, with implications reaching far beyond its natural habitat of quantum science.
+In particular, the solution to hard problems of general interest such as NP-complete satisfiability (SAT) problems \cite{cook2023complexity,karp2009reducibility,Mezard2002random} and their quantum counterparts known as QMA-complete problems \cite{kitaev2002classical,kempe2006complexity,aharonov2008adiabatic} may be readily viewed as quantum state preparation tasks, e.g. solved by preparing the ground state of a suitable local parent Hamiltonian in a quantum simulator \cite{buluta2009quantum,cirac2012goals,Georgescu2014Quantumsimulation,Daley2022Practical}.For the common approach of adiabatic quantum computing \cite{farhi2001quantum,Das2008Colloquium,Albash2018Adiabatic}, the central obstruction is a (discontinuous) quantum phase transition along the path to nontrivial ground states, manifesting as a (exponentially) divergent preparation time, known as critical slowdown \cite{Young2010firstorder,Jorg2010Firstorder,altshuler2010anderson,Amin2009firstorder,Dickson2011does,farhi2009quantum,Werner2023Bounding}.